Connecting your journey

 Breeze along the coast with the Coastal Pacific

-The Coastal Pacific connects at Picton with the morning Interislander services from Wellington to provide a seamless journey south.
+The Coastal Pacific connects at Picton with the morning Interislander services from Wellington for an onward journey south.
 The Coastal Pacific connects with two of the South Island's top destinations as it travels to New Zealand's third largest city, Christchurch.

 The first of the Coastal Pacific's major destinations is Blenheim, which lies at the heart of New Zealand's premier wine region.
 Here you will find wine tasting tours and vineyard lunches are combined with near-constant sunny weather to create an air of relaxation like no other.
 The second major stop is Kaikoura.
 Set on the seaside beneath the imposing peaks of the Kaikoura mountain ranges, Kaikoura is one of New Zealand's most spectacular towns and an essential part of every New Zealand itinerary.

 Just a short walk from the Interislander terminal is the Picton i-Site where the majority of long-distance coaches set off from.
 You can buy InterCity coach tickets along with your Interislander ticket through out Scenic train booking system.
 The long-distance coaches tend to leave quite early, so you will probably need to stay in Picton overnight.

 Several major car hire companies have desks at our Picton terminal cars can be picked up and dropped off cars directly outside the terminal.

 Connect with the Southern Alps and the West Coast

 You can travel all the way from Picton to the West Coast by train by catching the Coastal Pacific to Christchurch and then climbing aboard the world-famous TranzAlpine for a spectacular journey through the Southern Alps to Greymouth (you will need to stop overnight in Christchurch).